p123hx/ImageEnhancementfor-Visual-Inertial-SLAM-in-Dark/README.md

 ```

 ## Image Enhancement
-Go to image_enhancement
+Go to image_enhancement.
-There are 4 jupyter notebook
+There are 4 jupyter notebook.
-They are read data from Google Drive and we also recommend using Google colab and taking advantage of CUDA (URetinext_Net.ipynd uses CUDA).
+They are read data from Google Drive.
+We also recommend using Google colab and taking advantage of CUDA (URetinext_Net.ipynd uses CUDA).
 Notice that you have change the Google Drive location to the location you want to use.